minhajul/learning-pulumi/setup-vpc-in-aws/README.md

 ### Create the Pulumi Program

-Open the `__main__.py` file from your project directory.
-This is where you'll define your AWS infrastructure using Python code.
+Copy the `__main__.py` file in your project directory.
+This is where you will write the code to define your AWS infrastructure.

 ### Deploy the Pulumi Stack